stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.math/officemath/get_equationxmlencoding/_index.md

 ---
+title: Aspose::Words::Math::OfficeMath::get_EquationXmlEncoding method
-title: get_EquationXmlEncoding
+linktitle: get_EquationXmlEncoding
 second_title: Aspose.Words for C++ API Reference
-description: Gets/sets an encoding that was used to encode equation XML, if this office math object is read from equation XML.
-We use the encoding on saving a document to write in same encoding that it was read.
+description: Aspose::Words::Math::OfficeMath::get_EquationXmlEncoding method.
+Gets/sets an encoding that was used to encode equation XML, if this office math object is read from equation XML.
+We use the encoding on saving a document to write in same encoding that it was read in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.math/officemath/get_equationxmlencoding/